 COMMON Intellectual Experience

-One of the ways Waynesburg University fosters common intellectual experiences is through their “Common Read Program”, a first-year reading experience for incoming freshman.
+One of the ways Waynesburg University fosters common intellectual experiences is through its “Common Read Program,” a first-year reading experience for incoming freshman.
 Students are expected to read a carefully selected book and participate in a variety of classroom activities, discussions, and University events that enhance their understanding of the text, the book’s themes, and one another.

 Collaborative Assignments and Projects